muhammadpauzi/blogu-personal-web-blog-php/posts/how-to-make-a-website-from-zero-to-hero.md

-Hello👋, This article will tell to you why you should learn programming?
+Hello, This article will tell to you why you should learn programming?

 ## The first reason that's gonna make you suprised
 On average, a full-time programmer spends nearly 20 hours a week on coding.
 Beat it to be even better.
 Take additional projects, apply to new Teams, act as freelancers, and look for new orders and code non-commercial projects.